bsredbeard/rolldice/README.md

 A simple hubot script that listens for the following strings in chat

-    !roll
+    @hubot roll
-    !roll 2d6
+    @hubot roll 2d6

-The script understands basic dice notation, currently with one modifier.
+The script understands basic dice notation, with a few modifiers.

     d6
     d6 + 2
     4d6k3 - 1
     d4 + 2d12 + 3d3

-The modifier supported is 'k' for 'keep', e.g. 6d6k4, roll 6 d6, keep highest 4 and reroll rest.
+    4d6dl2r1 + 8

+You can also ask hubot to output the syntax for rolls

+    @hubot roll syntax

 ## Issues/contributing

-I won't claim the code is pretty, but it seems to be pretty functional.
-Issues can be logged in my github, but I won't promise that this project takes priority in my life.
-Issues with pull requests will be considered a much higher priority than those without.
+I'm open to contributions with pull requests.
+This is not a primary project for me in any way, so don't expect a lot of expedience on issues.

 ## License

-I've licensed this script under the MIT license.
+This script has been released under the MIT license.
+See ./LICENSE for more details.